TILseg/TILseg/README.md

 ### 5. EXAMPLE USE CASE: ###
 - - - -
-Please reference the `tilseg_example.ipynb` file for an example of how this software may be used.
+Please reference the `tilseg_use.ipynb` file for an example of how this software may be used.
+Additional information and explanations can be found in `tilseg_use.ipynb`.
 The four primary modules above are implemented with a sample slide image for illustrative purposes.

 ### 6. REFERENCES: ###
 - - - -